Updated August 2018

-2. Fill out the Assignable Units metadata on the Information ribbon.
+Fill out the Assignable Unit (AU) metadata on the Information ribbon.

-3. Include an Exit title option.
+Include an Exit Title/Close Window action inside of your Assignable Unit.
 Typically this is an action on an “Exit” button or attached to a page in the title.

-4. Include a graded test or an action that passes a grade and completion status to the LMS.
+Include a graded test and/or an action that passes a grade and/or completion status manually to the LMS

 How do I publish my SCORM-compliant course?